Hendrix-CS/csci150/labs/waterjug.md

 Above that, write a function named `test()` that tests your class and ensures that it works.
 Make sure your test code uses all of the methods of the class.

-It should employ `if` statements to check whether each test passes.
-If a test fails, it should print an appropriate message.
+For each test, write an *assertion* using Python's `assert` statement.
+An assertion is a claim that a given statement is true.
+If the statement is not true, the program ends with an error message.
+Here are some examples:

+	jugA = WaterJug(4, 0)
+	assert jugA.capacity == 4
+	assert jugA.contents == 0

 If all tests pass, it should print a success message.

 One approach to creating a good test function is to write code that simulates the six actions above with Jugs A and B that leaves 2 gallons